ammar-tanwar/bloglearnbay/posts/data-science-jobs-the-busting-ways-to-secure-attractive-packages-in-health-care.md

 The uses of data science in healthcare are immense.
 Let us look at some of the most critical applications.

-### 1. Medical Image Analysis1.
+### 1. Medical Image Analysis

 Doctors find the defects in the human body using medical imaging tests like x-rays, ultrasonography, MRI (Magnetic Resonance Imaging), and CT scans.
 Doctors can now find micro-sized deformities in scanned images with deep learning technologies.

-Other image refining methods include [support vector machines](https://blog.learnbay.co/support-vector-machines), edge detection, big data platforms (Hadoop), and more that help doctors develop effective treatment strategies.
+Other image refining methods include <a href="https://blog.learnbay.co/support-vector-machines" target="_blank">support vector machines</a>, edge detection, big data platforms (Hadoop), and more that help doctors develop effective treatment strategies.

 #### Algorithms used in medical image analysis